Commercial real estate assessments: Are you paying too much in real estate taxes?

-Income Approach.
-The income approach is the second most recognized approach, whereby value is determined by analyzing market rent and typical expenses and applying a market capitalization rate.
+- Income approach: The income approach is the second most recognized approach.
+Value is determined by analyzing market rent and typical expenses and applying a market capitalization rate.
 This approach provides a value based on net operating income, and the property doesn’t have to sell, but there can be limited data for special-use properties.
 In addition, capitalization rates can be subjective and have a major impact on value.

 - Cost approach: The cost approach (cost less depreciation) is also a recognized method for valuation and assessment.
 This approach is effective in being systematic and uniform and in determining separate values for land and buildings.
 The challenge with this approach is that determining depreciation can be subjective, and cost is not always a good indicator of market value.